Thab310/Thab310/README.md

 - 🔭 I'm  building an AWS 3 tier web app using Terraform
 - 🌱 I’m currently learning Java and Preparing for my AWS solutions architect associate certification
 - :computer: Most used line of code `terraform plan`
-- 🤔 Constantly trying to improve my pipeline flow.
+- 🤔 Trying to find ways to better modularize terraform code.
 - 📫 How to reach me: th9b310@gmail.com
 - ⚡ Fun fact: I love freshwater fishing and farming
 ---